 During the day you can choose to relax by the large pool, blissfully soaking up the atmosphere, disturbed only by birdsong and the hum of chattering monkeys; or take advantage of the expert guides provided, to explore the forest and mangroves on foot or by canoe.
-In the evening, enjoy a refreshing drink in the new bar area overlooking the mangroves, whilst meeting new friends and sharing stories of your experiences that day.
+Why not wander over to Base Camp with another freeform pool to enjoy along with an impressive three-storey viewing tower overlooking the mangroves.
+In the evening, enjoy a refreshing drink in the bar area overlooking the mangroves, whilst meeting new friends and sharing stories of your experiences that day.
 Dinner is served al fresco in one of the wooden or tented dining areas, and sometimes the fire is lit with the dancing flames creating a magical mood.
 Please note that, due to the remote location, menus are simple but of a good standard.

-There are now nine lodges, with a tenth to be completed by November 2014, maintaining an exclusive yet slightly rustic feel, all built to a high standard, largely from local materials, although as you would expect in this rural setting they come equipped with fewer practicalities than mainstream hotels – we believe this simply adds to the charm of the lodges and an authentic bush experience.
-There are three styles of lodge at Mandina – spacious Jungle Lodges are set back from the river close to the restaurant/bar and pool area, whilst the popular River Lodges are either floating or on stilts.
-Next winter 2013 will see the introduction of the new, spacious Mangrove Lodge which enjoys a private location beyond the jungle lodges, on a small inlet nestled in the mangroves.
+There are nine lodges, maintaining an exclusive yet slightly rustic feel, all built to a high standard, largely from local materials, and are extremely impressive and comfortable.
+As you would expect in this rural setting they come equipped with fewer practicalities than mainstream hotels, however we believe this simply adds to the charm of the lodges and offers an authentic bush experience.
+There are three styles of lodge – the enormous Jungle lodges with private roof terrace are set back from the river close to the restaurant/bar and pool area, whilst the popular river lodges are either floating or on stilts.
+Winter 2013 saw the introduction of the thatched Mangrove Lodge which enjoys a large terrace and is located beyond the jungle lodges on a small inlet nestled in the mangroves.
 Each lodge has a private but roofless bathroom and composting toilet (except the Jungle and Mangrove lodges which are flushing).
-The impressive Stilted Lodge is on two floors with separate bedroom, outside deck and lounge area on the lower level plus upstairs day room, whilst the Jungle Lodges each have their own private roof terrace looking out towards the mangroves and jungle.
+The impressive Stilted Lodge is on two floors with separate bedroom, outside deck and lounge area on the lower level plus upstairs day room.
 Fans are employed instead of electricity sapping air-conditioning and, following substantial investment, solar power is now used most of the time.

 The focus has always been on ensuring the local population benefits from the forest and emphasis has been placed on using local materials and employing staff from the surrounding village communities.
 This means that service is very friendly but perhaps not as polished as in some resorts.
 There are also strong links between the Makasutu Wildlife Trust and the Gardens for Life programme sponsored by The Eden Project in Cornwall.
 The owners are also involved in organising a project called 'Wide Open Walls' which involves international street artists offering their talents within the Ballabu Conservations Area.
-In 2010 they painted the village of Kubeneh, which can be visited from Mandina and is well worth seeing - further villages are planned in future.
-The project has gone from strength to strength and another group of artists dedicated time to a second village in June 2011, another being planned during summer 2013, with the ultimate objective of creating an area of cultural interest to visitors which will help support the villages in the future.
+In 2010 they first painted the village of Kubeneh, which can be visited from Mandina and is well worth seeing.
+The project has gone from strength to strength and international artists dedicate time each year, with the ultimate objective of creating an area of cultural interest to visitors which will help support the villages in the future.

-We believe a stay at Mandina provides a unique chance to experience the real Africa in comfortable and striking surroundings..
+We believe a stay at Mandina provides a unique chance to experience the real Africa in comfortable and striking surroundings and, for some, a short break simply isn't enough and we can provide plenty of ideas of how to fill your time there, as well as simply relaxing by the enormous pool.
 The lodges are easily accessible, only 30 minutes from the airport and guests can spend their whole holiday at Mandina or for longer stays combine with a coastal hotel.
 Alternatively, why not consider a visit to the Chimp Rehabilitation Project Camp, 3 and a half hours inland from Mandina?

 Mandina Lodges will accept children of all ages at present although this is not recommended due to the location - as the property is by the river, parents must supervise children at all times.
-In addition, there is little in the way of entertainment for children and Mandina is likely to become a child-free property in future.
+Please note that there is little in the way of entertainment for children, however the wildlife holds appeal for all age groups.